-Somewhere this stupid idea has grown that I only need what I think I need.
+Somewhere this idea has grown that "customer experience" is to give shoppers only what they think they need.

-Dads have thought that for generations until their gift is unwrapped and it takes batteries.
+Dads have thought that for generations until their gift is unwrapped and it requires batteries.

-We keep hearing retailers have to come up with new experiences in their stores.
+We keep hearing retailers have to develop new experiences in their stores.
 I'm sure that's how the GOT event was envisioned.

-But what if all the distraction and BOPIS is really saying our experience isn't worth your time?
+But what if all the distractions and BOPIS are saying is that our customer experience isn't worth your time?

-Enter Amazon and their new 2-minute snack pickup for students ordering on their smartphones.
-Amazon is even putting lockers in other businesses for pickup.
+Even before the pandemic, Amazon introduced a two-minute snack pickup for students ordering on their smartphones.
+They even put lockers in other businesses for pickup.

-It’s all part of a plan, I believe, for us to be trained to forego the cash register like in their pioneering Amazon GO prototype in Seattle.
+It’s all part of a plan for us to be trained to forego the cash register like in their pioneering Amazon GO prototype in Seattle.

-Yet at the same time, thrift stores are on the rise.
-In fact, reselling of thrift apparel is projected to reach $33 billion by 2021.
+Yet at the same time, thrift stores and resale are on the rise.

 This past week I received a question for my Friday Facebook LIVE video asking how part-time employees can connect with customers who are in a hurry and “just need this” into a bigger sale.